anushka17agarwal/Segmentation_UNET/readme.md

 This dataset contains a large number of car images (as .jpg files).
 Each car has exactly 16 images, each one taken at different angles.

 For the training set, you are provided a .gif file that contains the manually cutout mask for each image.
+Link to download the dataset: <a href="https://www.kaggle.com/c/carvana-image-masking-challenge"> Here </a>

 ## UNET Architecture